Essential open book foliation and fractional Dehn twist coefficient: Quick review of open book foliation

-\begin{definition} The {\em negativity graph} $G_{--}$ is a graph properly embedded in $F$.
+\begin{definition} The {\em graph $G_{--}$} is a graph embedded in $F$.
 The edges of $G_{--}$ are the unstable separatrices for negative hyperbolic points in $aa$-, $ab$- and $bb$-tiles.
-See Figure \ref{fig:neggraph}.
-We regard the negative hyperbolic points as part of the edges, i.e., not vertices.
+See Figure~\ref{fig:neggraph}.
+We regard negative hyperbolic points as part of the edges.
 The vertices of $G_{--}$ are the negative elliptic points in $ab$- and $bb$-tiles and the end points of the edges of $G_{--}$ that lie on $\partial F$, called the {\em fake} vertices.

-Similarly we can define the {\em positivity graph} $G_{++}$.
+By the same way we can define $G_{++}$ the graph consists of positive elliptic points and stable separatrices of positive hyperbolic points.

 \end{definition}